huangjunwen/sqlw-mysql/README.md

 // ...
 ```

 But eventually, you will need more complex quries.
-For example you want to query all `user` and its associated `employee` (e.g. `one2one` relationship).
-Then you can write a statement XML like this:
+For example if you want to query all `user` and its associated `employee` (e.g. `one2one` relationship), then you can write a statement XML like this:

 ``` xml
 <!-- ./stmts/user.xml -->